OpenEvalProject/evals/manuscripts/elife-13876/v1/manuscript.md

 The FRET data further show that the TM and EC+TM constructs exhibit the same Intrinsic FRET value, 0.61, suggesting that the inclusion of the EC domain in these constructs does not change the separation between the fluorescent proteins in the dimer.
 Since the fluorescent proteins are attached directly to the TM domains via flexible linkers, this suggests that the addition of the EC domain does not have a measurable effect on the TM domain dimer.

-## Ligand binding induces a structural change in the TM domain of the VEGFR-2 dimer
+### Ligand binding induces a structural change in the TM domain of the VEGFR-2 dimer

 Our results thus far showed that a fraction of VEGFR-2 forms phosphorylated dimers in the absence of ligand, in a concentration dependent manner.
 Next, we investigated if ligand binding alters the structure of the VEGFR-2 dimer.
 We hypothesized that ligand-induced structural changes in the EC domain propagate to the TM domain, and we reasoned that such a structural change could manifest itself as a change in Intrinsic FRET for the EC+TM VEGFR-2 constructs, where the reporter fluorescent proteins are attached to the TM domains via (GGS)5 flexible linkers.

 The Intrinsic FRET for EC+TM of VEGFR-2 in the absence of ligand was 0.61 (Table 1).
 We performed FRET experiments in the presence of very high, saturating ligand concentrations, expected to yield 100% ligand-bound dimers.
 Under these conditions, the measured FRET signal would be independent of the receptor concentration and, instead, would depend solely on the donor-to-acceptor ratio and on the value of the Intrinsic FRET.
 Thus, the Intrinsic FRET can be measured directly in individual vesicles.

-FRET data, measured in the presence of 3 μg.ml
+FRET data, measured in the presence of 3 μg.ml-1 of VEGF, are shown in Figure 3.
+In Figure 3A, B, and C, we show single vesicle FRET results for the ligands VEGF-A121 and VEGF-A165a.
+Results for VEGF-A165b, VEGF-C, VEGF-D, and VEGF-E were very similar.
+Consistent with our hypothesis, the corrected FRET efficiency did not vary with receptor concentration, indicative of constitutive dimerization.
+The Intrinsic FRET value was thus calculated for each individual vesicle, by dividing the corrected FRET efficiency by the acceptor fraction (see Equation 6).
+Figure 3D shows histograms of the Intrinsic FRET values for single vesicles in the presence of the six ligands.
+The histograms are well described by Gaussian distributions.
+The center of the Gaussians, ~0.45, corresponding to a separation between the fluorescent proteins by ~56 Å, was the same for all six ligands.
+Since the fluorescent proteins were attached to the TM domains via flexible linkers, we conclude that the TM domain configuration is similar in the presence of the six ligands.
+On the other hand, the binding of any of the ligands significantly changed Intrinsic FRET for the EC+TM construct from 0.61 to 0.45, thus increasing the separation of the fluorescent proteins by 7 ± 1 Å, from 49 ± 2 Å to 56 ± 1 Å. This demonstrates a ligand-induced structural change in the VEGFR-2 dimer, which promotes an increase in the spatial separation of the TM domain C-termini.

 ![Figure 3.](https://cdn.elifesciences.org/articles/13876/elife-13876-fig3-v1.jpg)

 **Figure 3.:** (A) FRET efficiency measured as a function of acceptor concentration for EC+TM VEGFR-2, in the absence of ligand and in the presence of 3 μg.ml-1 VEGF-A121 and VEGF-A165a.
 Two hundred to 500 individual vesicles were imaged in at least three independent experiments.
 Each data point corresponds to a single vesicle.
 The stochastic FRET contribution (King et al., 2014) is shown as a solid line.
 Black stars: FRET data without ligand.
 (B) FRET efficiencies for individual vesicles, corrected for the stochastic FRET contribution.
 There is no dependence on receptor concentration, indicative of constitutive dimerization.
 (C) Donor concentrations versus acceptor concentrations.
 (D) Intrinsic FRET values, measured for VEGFR-2 EC+TM in the presence of 3 μg.ml-1 of VEGF-A121, VEGF-A165a, VEGF-A165b, VEGF-C, VEGF-E, and VEGF-D. (E) Graphical representation of the ligand-induced changes in distance between fluorescent proteins, and the inferred changes in TM domain structures.
 (F) The six VEGF ligands increase VEGFR-2 phosphorylation, to the same extent.
 A representative Western Blot comparing the phosphorylation of Tyr 1175 in the absence of ligand, and in the presence of six VEGF ligands, at concentrations of 3 μg.ml-1.
 Only the top bands, corresponding to mature fully glycosylated receptors, are considered here.
 Phosphorylation is significantly increased upon ligand addition, with the increase being as high as 10 times.
 (G) Quantification of Western blot results for the fully glycosylated receptors (top bands), in the presence of the six ligands.
-VEGFR-2 phosphorylation in the presence of the six ligands is very similar.DOI: http://dx.doi.org/10.7554/eLife.13876.009
+VEGFR-2 phosphorylation in the presence of the six ligands is very similar.

 We next compared the phosphorylation of full-length VEGFR-2 in the absence of ligand, and in the presence of 3 μg.ml-1 VEGF-A121, VEGF-A165a, VEGF-A165b, VEGF-C, VEGF-E, and VEGF-D. Figure 3F/G shows that receptor phosphorylation is the same for all six ligands, and increases as much as 10-fold compared to the phosphorylation of VEGFR-2 in the absence of ligand.

 The FRET and activation results thus clearly demonstrate a correlation between EC+TM VEGFR-2 dimer structure and receptor activation: the lower the Intrinsic FRET, that is, the larger the separation between the TM domain C-termini, the higher the receptor phosphorylation.
 Furthermore, the identical Intrinsic FRET values observed in the presence of the six ligands at saturating concentrations correlate with identical VEGFR-2 phosphorylation.
 Thus, the TM domain structure exerts control over VEGFR-2 phosphorylation and activation.

-## VEGFR-2 dimers are stabilized by distinct, highly specific interactions between the TM domains
+### VEGFR-2 dimers are stabilized by distinct, highly specific interactions between the TM domains

 The structure of the isolated wild-type VEGFR-2 TM domain dimer was recently solved in lipid bicelles (Manni et al., 2014b).
 To evaluate whether this structure agrees with the FRET data, we created two sets of EC+TM mutant constructs tagged with YFP and mCherry.
 First, amino acids E764, T771, and F778 were mutated to Ile to create the E764I-T771I-F778I mutant.
 These three amino acids stabilize the TM helix contacts in the NMR-derived TM dimer model (Manni et al., 2014b).
 Separately, a N762I-V769I-G770I mutant was generated from the EC+TM-YFP and EC+TM-mCherry constructs.
 These residues do not contribute to the TM domain dimer interface in the NMR-derived model as they face the lipid side instead.

-The FRET results for the two EC+TM mutants are summarized in
+The FRET results for the two EC+TM mutants are summarized in Figure 4 (raw FRET data are shown in Figure 4—figure supplement 1).
+Dimerization in the absence of ligand was enhanced and the Intrinsic FRET was altered for the E764I-T771I-F778I mutant, as compared to wild-type.
+Thus, the E764I-T771I-F778I set of mutations affected the structure of the TM dimer in the absence of ligand.
+On the other hand, the N762I-V769I-G770I mutations had no effect on the FRET efficiencies measured for these constructs in the absence of ligand, suggesting that the published NMR structure of the isolated wild-type TM domain dimer represents the TM dimer configuration of the unliganded EC+TM constructs embedded in the plasma membrane.

 ![Figure 4.](https://cdn.elifesciences.org/articles/13876/elife-13876-fig4-v1.jpg)

-**Figure 4.:** Manni et al., 2014b) is consistent with the unliganded TM dimer structure observed in the FRET experiments.(A) Amino acid sequence of wild-type VEGFR-2 TM domain.
+**Figure 4.:** (A) Amino acid sequence of wild-type VEGFR-2 TM domain.
 The amino acids that mediate helix-helix contacts in the NMR dimer structure (Manni et al., 2014b) are shown in red.
 (B) The NMR structure, with two sets of amino acids highlighted.
 Left: a space-fill model of the wild-type VEGFR-2 TM dimer, based on NMR experiments.
 Center: E764, T771, and F778 help mediate helix-helix contacts in the NMR structure (Manni et al., 2014b) (also shown bold and underlined in (A)).
 Right: N762, V769, and G770 face away from the dimer interface, into the membrane.
 Two sets of mutations: a E764I-T771I-F778I set and a N762I-V769I-G770I set, were engineered.
 Table: Results of FRET experiments for the two sets of mutants (see also Table 1).
 The dimerization of the unliganded EC+TM construct was affected by the E764I-T771I-F778I but not by the N762I-V769I-G770I set of mutations, suggesting that the unliganded VEGFR-2 TM dimer is stabilized by contacts involving E764, T771, and/or F778, as in the NMR structure.
-At least one of the amino acids N762, V769, and G770 forms direct intermolecular contacts in the TM domain in the ligand-bound state.DOI: http://dx.doi.org/10.7554/eLife.13876.010
+At least one of the amino acids N762, V769, and G770 forms direct intermolecular contacts in the TM domain in the ligand-bound state.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/13876/elife-13876-fig4-figsupp1-v1.jpg)

-**Figure 4—figure supplement 1.:** DOI: http://dx.doi.org/10.7554/eLife.13876.011

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/13876/elife-13876-fig4-figsupp2-v1.jpg)

-**Figure 4—figure supplement 2.:** DOI: http://dx.doi.org/10.7554/eLife.13876.012

 The N762I-V769I-G770I mutant significantly affected the Intrinsic FRET of the EC+TM dimer in the VEGF-A121 bound state.
 The ligand-induced phosphorylation of the full-length N762I-V769I-G770I mutant was lower as compared to wild-type VEGFR-2 (Figure 4—figure supplement 2).
 These findings suggest that (i) at least one of the amino acids N762, V769, or G770 mediate helix-helix contacts in the ligand-bound state, and (ii) the conformation of the ligand-bound EC+TM dimer differs from that observed in the wild-type VEGFR-2 TM domain NMR structure.
 Our mutagenesis data thus show that different contacts between the TM domains stabilize the unliganded and the ligand-bound VEGFR-2 dimers.
 The data also provide direct experimental support for the concept that the TM domain dimer switches between two different configurations when transitioning from the unliganded to the ligand-bound state, as suggested previously (Manni et al., 2014b).

-## Ig-like domains D4 and D7 regulate VEGFR-2 dimerization in the absence of ligand
+### Ig-like domains D4 and D7 regulate VEGFR-2 dimerization in the absence of ligand

 The current model of VEGFR-2 activation postulates that the ligand-bound EC domain dimer is stabilized by ligand binding to domains D2 and D3.
 In addition, homotypic contacts between Ig domains D4-D7 have been observed in the isolated ligand-bound dimeric EC domains (Ruch et al., 2007).
 These contacts were proposed to promote and stabilize a specific conformation of the two receptor monomers in ligand-bound VEGFR-2 dimers.
 Mutagenesis demonstrated that these contacts are indispensable for activation of the intracellular kinase domains (Hyde et al., 2012).

 Here, we investigated how D4 and D7 affect dimerization of the EC +TM construct in the ligand-free and ligand-bound states.
 We examined two EC+TM VEGFR-2 mutants in which D4 or D7 were substituted with unrelated domains from VEGFR-1, D4(VEGFR-2)→D5(VEGFR-1) and D7(VEGFR-2)→D6(VEGFR-1).
-FRET data for these mutant constructs are shown in
+FRET data for these mutant constructs are shown in Figure 5.
+The FRET efficiencies of the mutants were much higher than for the wild-type EC+TM construct indicating a change in dimer stability and/or conformation.

 ![Figure 5.](https://cdn.elifesciences.org/articles/13876/elife-13876-fig5-v1.jpg)

 **Figure 5.:** (A) FRET measurements for the D4 and D7 mutants, in the absence of ligand and in the presence of VEGF-A121.
 The two mutants exhibit much higher FRET efficiencies, compared to the wild-type.
 The ligand, at 3 μg.ml-1, has no effect on receptor dimerization.
 (B) VEGF-A121 does not bind to the D4→D5 mutant, when it binds to the wild-type and the D7→D6 mutant.
 Here, a single vesicle containing YFP-tagged mutant receptors (two top rows) or wild-type receptors (bottom row) is shown after incubation with 3 μg.ml-1 AlexaFluor 594-labeled VEGF-A (VEGF-A121-AF594) (SibTech Inc., CT).
 Note the differences in the middle column, showing the fluorescence of the bound ligand.
 (C) Western blots comparing the phosphorylation of the full-length D7→D6 mutant in the absence and presence of VEGF-A121.
 The top band corresponds to the mature fully glycosylated form of VEGFR-2.
-The ligand does not increase the phosphorylation.DOI: http://dx.doi.org/10.7554/eLife.13876.013
+The ligand does not increase the phosphorylation.

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/13876/elife-13876-fig5-figsupp1-v1.jpg)

-**Figure 5—figure supplement 1.:** 121.DOI: http://dx.doi.org/10.7554/eLife.13876.014

 A monomer-dimer equilibrium model was successfully fitted to the FRET data for the EC+TM VEGFR-2 D4(VEGFR-2)→D5(VEGFR-1) construct (Figure 5—figure supplement 1).
 Dimerization of the D4 mutant was stronger than for the wild type, and the mutant dimer exhibited much higher Intrinsic FRET.
 Thus, the substitution of the D4 domain caused a structural change in the unliganded VEGFR-2 EC domain favoring non-productive dimer formation in the absence of ligand.
 On the other hand, a monomer-dimer model could not be fitted to the D7 mutant data.
 This is indicative of the formation of higher order oligomers (King et al., 2016).
 Thus, the substitution of both D4 and D7 significantly altered the association of the VEGFR-2 molecules in the absence of ligand.